Get all the latest data for Makassar

 Are new listings slowing down in Makassar as of 2026?

-As of early 2026, we are not confident that new for-sale listings in Makassar are slowing down year-over-year because there is no official data tracking new listing volumes, and visible inventory on major platforms appears relatively stable.
+As of 2026, we are not confident that new for-sale listings in Makassar are slowing enough to create scarcity, because developer and agent marketing remains active in many districts.

 Is new construction failing to keep up in Makassar as of 2026?